 Helping others and doing or giving to charity is a positive thing for all people.
 You can use these charity conversation questions to help get your students to discuss the subject.

->

-> The questions are suitable for intermediate level learners with the most difficult terms being – donate, beggar, organisation, volunteer, recover, natural disaster, collect, foreign aid, fundraising, food shelter, assistance, and busking.
+The questions are suitable for intermediate-level learners with the most difficult terms being – donate, beggar, organization, volunteer, recover, natural disaster, collect, foreign aid, fundraising, food shelter, assistance, and busking.

->

-> The charity conversation questions are –
+The charity conversation questions are –

 Have you ever donated to a charity?
 What was the charity for?